matthieuSolente/email-darkmode/README.md

     </style>
 <![endif]-->
 ```
-For more information on this read Nicole Merlin article : [How To Fix Outlook Dark Mode Problems (Email Design)](https://webdesign.tutsplus.com/tutorials/how-to-fix-outlook-dark-mode-problems--cms-37718)
+For more information on this, read Nicole Merlin article : [How To Fix Outlook Dark Mode Problems (Email Design)](https://webdesign.tutsplus.com/tutorials/how-to-fix-outlook-dark-mode-problems--cms-37718)

 ### Different Solutions to Keep text colors on VML

+>This works on
 - :heavy_check_mark: All Outlook that support VML

 **solution 1**